 OTC derivatives generally are more difficult to purchase, sell or value than other investments.
 Although both OTC and exchange-traded derivatives markets can experience a lack of liquidity, OTC non-standardized derivative transactions are generally less liquid than exchange-traded instruments.
 The illiquidity of the derivatives markets can be due to various factors, including congestion, disorderly markets, limitations on deliverable supplies, the participation of speculators, government regulation and intervention, and technical and operational or system failures.
 In addition, the liquidity of a secondary market in an exchange-traded derivative contract could be adversely affected by "daily price fluctuation limits" established by the exchanges which limit the amount of fluctuation in an exchange-traded contract price during a single trading day.
 Once the daily limit has been reached in the contract, no trades may be entered into at a price beyond the limit, thus preventing the liquidation of open positions.
 Prices have in the past moved beyond the daily limit on a number of consecutive trading days.
 If it is not possible to close an open derivative position entered into by the Fund, the Fund would continue to be required to make cash payments of variation (or mark-to-market) margin in the event of adverse price movements.
 In such a situation, if the Fund has insufficient cash, it could have to sell portfolio securities to meet variation margin requirements at a time when it is disadvantageous to do so.
-The absence of liquidity offectively hedge its portfolio.
+The absence of liquidity defectively hedge its portfolio.
 OTC derivatives that are not cleared are also subject to counterparty risk, which is the risk that the other party to the contract will not fulfill its contractual obligation to complete the transaction with the Fund.
-If a counterparty were to default on its obligations, the Fund's contractually entitled to receive).
-In addition, the use of certain derivatives could cause the Fund to realize higher amounts of income or short-term capital gains (generally
+If a counterparty were to default on its obligations, the Fund's contractual remedies against such counterparty could be subject to bankruptcy and insolvency laws, which could affect the Fund's rights as a creditor (e.g., the Fund might not